Definition of esker in English:

 - A large interior plateau contains dense forests, thousands of lakes and peat bogs, and rocky infertile soils associated with a glacially modified landscape with numerous drumlins and eskers.

-mid 19th century: from Irish eiscir.
+Mid 19th century: from Irish eiscir.

 Definition of esker in:

-- The British & World English dictionary
+- British & World English dictionary